 In a perfect world, a horse will have been schooled from day one to lift its feet up and set them down as requested, but we don’t live in that world.
 We live in a world where horses happy to rhythmically lift and place their feet on their ways to their paddocks become immovably rooted like sycamores when we need them to pick them up for the farrier.
 Or worse, whirl around like kickboxers breaking two by fours.

 It can be anything from frustrating to dangerous to teach your horse to pick up its feet if that trick hasn’t been installed already.
+For those looking to expand their skills beyond the basics, comprehensive training guides offer step-by-step approaches to training, covering various techniques that make the process safer and more enjoyable for both the handler and the animal.
 There are, however, some tricks of our own that we can use to teach our horses safely and kindly.

 The Easy Horse